top of page

 Spiritual Intercourse

 Attending worship services or small groups in a local church as a couple is another way to build spiritual intimacy.
-The Bible instructs Christians to not forget to meet with others of faith in Jesus.
+The Bible instructs Christians not to forget to meet with others of faith in Jesus.

 “And let us not neglect our meeting together, as some people do, but encourage one another, especially now that the day of his return is drawing near.” ~Hebrews 10:25